AlexvZyl/NativeFramework/ElecDev_Graphics_Application/Source/README.md

 # Lumen Documentation

-This is the non official documentation of the Lumen Graphics Engine.
+This is the non-official documentation of the Lumen Graphics Engine.
 This contains information for new team members to get up and running with rendering inside of Lumen.
 No knowledge of the backend is required!

 Lumen has its own implementation of a graphics renderer.
 We did this so that we are not limited by the API of someone else's work and so that we can change and implement whatever we want.
 This turned out to be very beneficial.
 For example, we render text based on a new method of SDF's that someone developed in his Master's degree in graphics.
 We would have no control over this if we had to use someone else's (high level) library.
-Currently our renderer only supports an OpenGL backend, however we have plans to implement a Vulkan renderer in the future.
+Currently our renderer only supports an [OpenGL](https://www.opengl.org/) backend, however we have plans to implement a [Vulkan](https://www.vulkan.org/) renderer in the future.

 ## Prelude

-We use GLM for matrices, vectors, linear algebra etc.  The GitHub repo can be found [here](https://github.com/g-truc/glm).
-Some example usage:
+We use [GLM](https://github.com/g-truc/glm) for matrices, vectors, linear algebra etc.  Some example usage:

 ```C++
 // Vector examples.